grab/front-end-guide/README.md

-Tackling Front End Engineering at Grab
+Scaling Front End Development to Large Teams
 ==

 Front end development has never been so complex and exciting in the history of web development.
-New tools, libraries, frameworks and plugins emerge every other day.
+New tools, libraries, frameworks and plugins emerge every other day and there is so much to learn.
 Fortunately, or unfortunately, at Grab, the web team has been [keeping up](https://blog.daftcode.pl/hype-driven-development-3469fc2e9b22) with the latest best practices and has incorporated the modern JavaScript ecosystem in our web applications.

 The result of this is that our new hires or back end engineers, who are not necessarily well-acquainted with the modern JavaScript ecosystem, may feel overwhelmed by the barrage of new things that they have to learn just to complete their feature or bug fix in a web application.
 It is imperative that they are guided to embrace this evolution of the front end, learn to navigate the ecosystem with ease, and get productive in shipping code to our users as fast as possible.